Corporate Governance

 Audit Committee

-The audit committee consists of two non-executive members of the board and meet at least twice a year.
+The audit committee consists of two non-executive members of the Board and meets at least twice a year.

 The principal duties and responsibilities of the Audit Committee include: